-Though frustrating, it’s not uncommon to continue to get acne well into your 30s, 40s and beyond, or even to get acne for the first time in adulthood.
-Dermatologists call this "adult-onset acne."
-It’s more common in women than men and always starts with a clogged pore which may be linked to one more of the following causative factors:
+Though frustrating, it’s not uncommon to wonder, “why am I still getting acne in my 20s, 30s, 40s and beyond?”
+Dermatologists call this "adult-onset acne.
+It’s more common in women than men and always starts with a clogged pore which may be linked to one or more of the following causative factors:

 How to get rid of acne & blemishes

 Adult acne can be incredibly frustrating, but there are effective treatments available.
 Here are a few tips from Dermatologists to keep pores clear and free of blemishes: